TRY NEW VERSION

 files.docservice.url.site=https://documentserver/

-where the documentserver is the name of the server with the ONLYOFFICE Document Server installed and the storage-folder is the path where files will be created and stored.
+where the documentserver is the name of the server with the ONLYOFFICE Docs installed and the storage-folder is the path where files will be created and stored.
 Please note that you must have read and write permissions to the folder.
 If you do not have them, please use the next command:

 sudo chmod -R ugo+rw /{path}